 Relax in the comfortable living area and catch up on some reading or tune into the digital television with Apple TV.

 A bluetooth Beats speaker is available to play your own music selection from either an Apple or Android device.

 FREE WIFI: connect to Matilda Cottage wifi for unlimited digital broadband.

-WEEKEND RATES: cover 4 x guests with small additional charge for Guests 5 and 6.
+WEEKEND RATES: cover 4 x guests with an additional charge for Guests 5 and 6.